felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/faqs/en/troubleshooting-failed-orders.md

 ---

-There might be different reasons why an order is not successfully transferred to your Lightspeed K Series EPOS.
+There might be different reasons why an order is not successfully transferred to your Lightspeed Restaurant (K Series) EPOS.
 In this page, we discuss some of the typical cases.

 ## Incorrect Ref Codes

 If you receive orders from a connected app, for example a food delivery platform, you need to make sure that ref codes are properly configured there.
-An incorrect ref code in your food delivery platform menu can cause a whole order to be rejected by the Lightspeed K Series EPOS.
+An incorrect ref code in your food delivery platform menu can cause a whole order to be rejected by the Lightspeed Restaurant (K Series) EPOS.

 To troubleshoot an incorrect ref code in an order, you can look at the logs for iKentoo Bridge: